City Manager’s Office

 Ken holds a Bachelor of Arts in Political Science and a Master of Public Administration from California State University, Northridge, as well as a Doctorate in Organizational Leadership from Pepperdine University.
 Ken and his family enjoy an active lifestyle and participate in baseball and football programs in the community.

-Oviedo earned a Bachelor’s degree from Fresno State and a Master’s degree in Public Administration from Arizona State University’s School of Public Affairs.
-He is a member of the International City/County Manager Association and the California City Management Foundation, and has served on the board of directors for various non-profit organizations.
-He currently serves as Chair of the Michael Hoefflin Foundation for children’s cancer in Santa Clarita.
+Frank’s educational background includes a Bachelor’s degree from California State University, Fresno and a Master’s degree in Public Administration from Arizona State University.
+He is a member of the International City/County Manager Association and the California City Management Foundation.
+He has two children and enjoys sea kayaking, mountain biking and international travel.